 6. Retail associate

 Maybe, as a mom, you just need to get out of the house for a few hours per week.
 Sometimes, a short break every now and then is just what we need to parent to the best of our abilities.
 If this is you, consider getting a part-time job in retail.
 You can work for a small candle shop, a jewelry counter in your favorite department store or at a local coffee shop, for example.
-Though the pay isn’t necessarily the best, the flexibility and the time away from home may be priceless.
+Though the pay isn’t necessarily the best (the hourly average wage is $9.52 per hour), the flexibility and the time away from home may be priceless.

 7. Fitness instructor